rory81/growing_funds/README.md

 2. The console was checked for errors:
 Only Same-site-cookie warnings where displayed.
 The internet was not very clear on a solution that did not have a possible negative consequence and also talked about an update the browsers needed to so in order to prevent this.
+The ShareThis button gives *a Failed to load resource: net::ERR_CONNECTION_REFUSED* error, but this was due to a running VPN.
+When the VPN is disabled it works again.

 3. Check forms: